melvinvicky46/interview-question/react-coding-interview/README.md

 ```

 This `Timer` component will now display and operate according to the specified requirements: starting, stopping, and resetting the timer as described.

+Sure, let's delve into the architecture of a typical React application in detail.
+React is a JavaScript library used for building user interfaces, and its architecture is centered around components and the unidirectional data flow.

+### Key Concepts

+1. **Components**:
+   - **Functional Components**: These are JavaScript functions that receive props and return React elements.
+They are simpler and have fewer features.
+   - **Class Components**: These are ES6 classes that extend from `React.Component`.
+They have additional features such as local state and lifecycle methods.

+2. **Virtual DOM (Document Object Model)**:
+   - React uses a virtual DOM to improve efficiency.
+When the state of a component changes, React updates the virtual DOM tree and compares it with the previous version.
+Then, it updates the actual DOM only with the differences (this is called reconciliation).

+3. **JSX (JavaScript XML)**:
+   - JSX is a syntax extension for JavaScript recommended by React.
+It looks similar to XML/HTML and allows you to write HTML structures in the same file as JavaScript code.

+4. **State and Props**:
+   - **State**: Managed within a component, state represents the data specific to that component which can change over time due to user actions or other factors.
+   - **Props (Properties)**: Short for properties, props are read-only data passed from parent components to their children.
+They are used to pass down data and event handlers to child components.

+5. **Lifecycle Methods**:
+   - Class components have lifecycle methods that you can override to run code at particular times in the component's lifecycle, such as `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount`.

+### Typical Architecture

+1. **Component-based**:
+   - React applications are structured as a hierarchy of components, with each component responsible for a small, reusable piece of the UI.
+   - Components can be functional or class-based.
+Functional components are preferred when possible due to their simplicity and performance benefits.

+2. **State Management**:
+   - React manages state internally within components.
+For more complex applications, you might use additional libraries for state management like Redux or the Context API.

+3. **Routing**:
+   - React Router is a popular library for handling routing in React applications.
+It allows you to define routes and their corresponding components, enabling navigation within a single-page application.

+4. **Data Fetching**:
+   - Typically, data fetching in React applications is done using `fetch` API or libraries like Axios.
+Data is fetched in `componentDidMount` or `useEffect` hooks, and then stored in component state.

+5. **Styling**:
+   - React doesn’t prescribe a specific way to style components, so you can use CSS, inline styles, CSS modules, or CSS-in-JS libraries like styled-components or Emotion.

+### Folder Structure

+- **Components**: Holds all reusable UI components.
+- **Pages (or Routes)**: Contains components corresponding to different routes of the application.
+- **Services (or API)**: Handles data fetching and interactions with external services.
+- **Utils**: Utility functions used throughout the application.
+- **Styles**: CSS files or stylesheets for styling components.

+### Tools and Libraries

+- **React Router**: For handling navigation and routing.
+- **Redux** (optional): For managing global state in larger applications.
+- **Axios** or `fetch`: For making HTTP requests.
+- **Styled-components** or similar: For styling components with CSS-in-JS.

+### Summary

+React applications are structured around components that manage their own state and are composed together to build complex user interfaces.
+The architecture emphasizes reusability, modularity, and performance, with the virtual DOM ensuring efficient updates to the actual DOM.
+Additional tools and libraries can be integrated based on the complexity and specific requirements of the application.